Autism in popular culture

 Autism spectrum disorder (ASD) is a neurodevelopmental disorder currently defined in the fifth edition of the Diagnostic and Statistical Manual of Mental Disorders and the eleventh edition of the International Classification of Diseases.
 As with many neurodivergent people and conditions, the popular image of autistic people and autism itself is often based on inaccurate media representations.
-Additionally, media about autism may promote pseudoscience such as vaccine denial or facilitated communication.
+Additionally, media about autism and statements by political figures may promote pseudoscience such as vaccine denial or facilitated communication.

-Since the 1970s, fictional portrayals of autistic people (and now-defunct autism subtypes, such as Asperger syndrome) have become more frequent.
+Since the 1970s, portrayals of autistic people (and now-defunct autism subtypes, such as Asperger syndrome) have become more frequent, and contemporary portrayals of autism in the past two decades are listed.
 Public perception of autism is often based on these fictional portrayals in novels, biographies, movies, and television series.
-These depictions of autism in media today are often made in a way that brings pity to the public and their concern of the topic, because their viewpoint is never actually shown, leaving the public without knowledge of autism and its diagnosis.
-Portrayals in the media of characters with atypical abilities (for example, the ability to multiply large numbers without a calculator) may be misinterpreted by viewers as accurate portrayals of all autistic people and of autism itself.
-James McGrath writes that the stereotype of autistic individuals as successful in math and science, along with disliking fiction, is widely overrepresented in literature.
+Portrayals of autism in popular culture have limitations that recent developments hope to address through consulting experts and those with lived experiences.
+Increased awareness of autism from notable figures and users on social media who discuss their lived experiences have also shaped understanding of the condition in popular culture.